 What is Metallurgy?

-Apart from developing new materials and processes to build these machinery and equipment, testing new theories and models to understand them are also the focal points of today’s metallurgist.
-We have the means to measure properties at the macro, micro, nano and atomic scales, giving us unprecedented access to fuel new developments.
+Apart from developing new materials and processes to build this machinery and equipment, testing new theories and models to understand them are also the focal points of today’s metallurgist.
+We have the means to measure properties at the macro, micro, nano, and atomic scales, giving us unprecedented access to fuel new developments.
 The strong dependence of our society on a variety of metals lays the foundation for professions in metallurgical engineering in the modern world.
-Apart from producing metal products the metallurgical engineer must also be able to determine the cause of defects in metals and prescribe possible solutions.
+Apart from producing metal products, the metallurgical engineer must also be able to determine the cause of defects in metals and prescribe possible solutions.

 Metallurgy Contribution towards GDP

-Currently, aluminium is the 2nd most used metal in the world after steel and the 3rd most available element in the earth, constituting almost 7.3 % by mass.
-At present, aluminium is the fastest growing non-ferrous metal and its production volume falls second to the demand of steel.
-Domestically, the demand and consumption of aluminium was projected to rise to about 3 million tonnes by 2017 from nearly 1.71 million tonnes now.
-Also, copper stands 3rd in consumption after steel and aluminium.
+Currently, aluminum is the 2nd most used metal in the world after steel and the 3rd most available element in the earth, constituting almost 7.3 % by mass.
+At present, aluminum is the fastest-growing non-ferrous metal and its production volume falls second to the demand for steel.
+Domestically, the demand and consumption of aluminum was projected to rise to about 3 million tonnes by 2017 from nearly 1.71 million tonnes now.
+Also, copper stands 3rd in consumption after steel and aluminum.
 India is also among the top five zinc mining countries globally.

 Research and Innovation in Metallurgy by 2020

 We at Jain (Deemed-to-be University) offers B.Tech in Metallurgical and Materials Engineering and M.Tech in Materials Engineering with industry-aligned curriculum and experienced faculty with excellent infrastructure and placement opportunities.